saraoe/natural-stories-dutch/paper/data/README.md

 ├── mean_amplitude.csv
 ├── erp_lp.csv
 ├── spr
-│   └── ...     <- files from SPR EEG experiment
+│   └── ...     <- files from SPR-EEG experiment
 ├── cloze
 │   └── ...     <- files from Cloze Task
+└── epochs
+    └── ...     <- epochs after preprocessing

 ```

 ## Stim
 The file ``stim.csv`` includes information about the stimuli (words).
 The log probability (lp) of the words have been extracted using a[ GPT2 based model fine-tuned for Dutch](https://huggingface.co/GroNLP/gpt2-medium-dutch-embeddings) from GroNLP and the package [Pangoling](https://github.com/bnicenboim/pangoling).
+This is done in ``src/stim.r``.
 The word length (wl) is the number of characters including punctuation.
 The prefix *s_* indicates the variable has been scaled, and the subfix *n* (where n is a number) indicates the number of lag.
 E.g., *s_lp1* is the scaled log probability of the previous word.
+The part of speech (pos) tags of the stimuli is extracted using SpaCy and the *nl_core_news_sm* model.
+This is done in ``src/stim_pos.py``.

 ## Mean amplitude and ERP
 The csv-file ``mean_amplitude.csv`` contains the mean amplitude for specific channels in a specific time window (see table).
 The mean amplitudes are created in ``src/preprocessing.r``.